 - Environmental certifications.
-The Asset Management Company obtains the relevant data provided by the established third-party organizations that issue environmental certifications for the properties in our portfolio.
+The Asset Management Company obtains the relevant data provided by the established third-party organizations that issue environmental certifications for the properties in MEL's portfolio.
 Obtaining the environmental certifications issued by the established third-party organizations helps ensure the data quality.
-The Asset Management Company calculates and tracks the properties which hold environmental certifications. - Environmental initiatives.
-At the property level, the Asset Management Division of the Logistics REIT Management Department of the Asset Management Company collects the relevant data from the property managers regarding energy consumption, solar power generation and GHG emission levels in our portfolio as well as water consumption and the recycling rate in our properties.
-To ensure data quality, the Asset Management Company obtains an assurance report regarding energy consumption, GHG emissions, water use and waste emissions from an independent third-party organization each year. - Installation of LED lightings and solar panels.
+The Asset Management Company calculates and tracks the properties which hold environmental certifications. - Environmental performance data.
+At the property level, the Asset Management Division of the Logistics REIT Management Department of the Asset Management Company collects the relevant data from the property managers on energy consumption, solar power generation, GHG emission levels, water consumption, waste amount and recycling rates of the properties in MEL's portfolio.
+To ensure data quality, the Asset Management Company obtains an assurance report regarding energy consumption, GHG emissions, water use and waste amount from an independent third-party organization each year. - Installation of LED lightings and solar power generation.
 At the property level, the Asset Management Company obtains relevant data from the property managers and solar panel management companies. - External sustainability evaluation.
 Before MEL submits the responses to the survey of the GRESB assessment, a consulting firm reviews the ESG-related data and supporting materials used for the responses.
 The consulting firm also assists the Asset Management Company in evaluating any room for future improvement.
 Engaging an established consulting firm helps to ensure the data quality.
-Also, the Asset Management Company obtains the assurance report regarding energy consumption, GHG emissions, water use and waste volume, which are used for data in GRESB assessment, from an independent third-party organization.
+Also, the Asset Management Company obtains the assurance report regarding energy consumption, GHG emissions, water consumption and waste amount, which are used for data in GRESB assessment, from an independent third-party organization.